nkkollaw/zubr/README.md

 # \PHP
-## Namespaced PHP functions to fix inconsistencies in the PHP language (naming, parameter order, no passing by reference).
+## Namespaced PHP functions to fix inconsistencies in the PHP language (naming, parameter order, passing by reference).

 Sane.